daddabarba/CV2_3/README.md

 `--target` can be used to specify the path to the image file (used as target), while `--latent` will need to point to the binary file containing the latent variables inferred (*alpha*, *delta*, *omega*, and *t*). `--output` can be used to specify the name of the outout image and 3D mesh (the same name with different extensions will be used).

+A rotation `--omega` and translation `--t` can be specified.
+These will be used to override the inferred ones before rendering (but after getting the texture).

 The remaining parameters can be left to default, and have the same use as in the previous scripts.

 ### Other Scripts